Rodhiya07Aduke/Swing-Calculator-Project-2024/README.md

    java SwitchJavaApplication.java
    ```

+ ## Keyoard Shortcuts
+ 1. '+' for addition
+ 2. '-' for subtraction
+ 3. '*' for multiplication
+ 4. '/' for division
+ 5. '%' for modulus
+ 6. 'C' to clear the input field

 ## Requirements

 - **Java Development Kit (JDK)** installed on your machine (JDK 8 or higher).
 - A Java IDE or terminal/command prompt for compiling and running the Java code.

+  ## How to Contribute to my project
+  1. Fork the rpository
+  2. Create a new branch for your feature
+  3. Make your changes
+  4. Submit a pull request

 ## Screenshot of SwingJavaApplication
 ![image](https://github.com/user-attachments/assets/47c4d469-2d7f-455b-b1e7-a0d05f3ee7b1)